 All five of these women are worth remembering for their contribution to bettering the black British experience and facilitating better lives for generations to come.
 That they are “forgotten”, erased or unacknowledged is not a statement of fact but a temporary predicament.

-As Bryan wrote herself into history and Obi continues to write Olive Morris into history so must we continue to say their names, engage with the work and above all else, write ourselves into history too.
+As Beverley wrote herself into history and Liz Obi continues to write Olive Morris into history so must we continue to say their names, engage with the work and above all else, write ourselves into history too.

 This list is by far exhaustive of course, and honourable mentions should go to Barbara Beese, Gail Lewis, Stella Dadzie, Hazel Carby, Jessica Huntley, Claudia Jones, Amy Ashwood Garvey, Amy Jaques Garvey, Una Marson, Adelaide Casely-Hayford and countless other black women who have collectively or otherwise shaped the Britain that we live in and constructed the boots that we attempt to fill today.

 Special thanks to my mother, my sister (@AbenaKJohn), Black Twitter and the Black Cultural Archives, the best resources I have known when researching Black British history (check out @SelinaNBrown, @lolapaak and @lmartods for some legit history lessons).
 For more detailed information about the Black Panthers, check out the work of scholars like Frankie Harding, Rob Waters, Ann-Marie Angelou or W. Christopher Johnson.